ajite/docker-postgres-client/README.rst

 You will then have four new commands available in your shell: dpsql, dcreatedb, ddropdb, and dpg_dump.
 They allow you to connect, create, drop, dump, and import a database.
 If you want to add additional features feel free to fork this repository and make a merge request.

-All the bash command have -C (container) option  that you can use like below:
+All the bash command have -c (container) option  that you can use like below:

 .. code-block:: bash

-    dpsql -C CONTAINER_NAME -U user_name
+    dpsql -c CONTAINER_NAME -U user_name

 Last but not least all the scripts contain a useful help message to know how to use them.